syncfusion-content/ej2-grid-docs/ej2-javascript/grid/searching.md

 > Search on each key stroke approach may affect the performance of the application when dealing with a large number of records.

+## Perform search operation in Grid using multiple keywords

+In addition to searching with a single keyword, the Grid component offers the capability to perform a search operation using multiple keywords.
+This feature enables you to narrow down your search results by simultaneously matching multiple keywords.
+It can be particularly useful when you need to find records that meet multiple search conditions simultaneously.
+This can be achieved by the [actionBegin](../../api/grid/#actionbegin) event of the Grid.

+The following example demonstrates, how to perform a search with multiple keywords in the grid by using the `query` property when the `requestType` is searching in the `actionBegin` event.
+The searchString is divided into multiple keywords using a comma (,) as the delimiter.
+Each keyword is then utilized to create a `predicate` that checks for a match in the desired columns.
+If multiple keywords are present, the predicates are combined using an **OR** condition.
+Finally, the Grid's `query` property is updated with the constructed `predicate`, and the Grid is refreshed to update the changes in the UI.

+On the other hand, the [actionComplete](../../api/grid/#actioncomplete) event is used to manage the completion of the `search` operation.
+It ensures that the search input value is updated if necessary and clears the `query` when the search input is empty.

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/column-search-cs4/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/column-search-cs4/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/column-search-cs4" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/column-search-cs4/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/column-search-cs4/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/column-search-cs4" %}
+{% endif %}

+> By using this approach, you can perform a search operation in the grid using multiple keywords.

+## How to ignore accent while searching

+By default, the searching operation in the Grid component does not ignore diacritic characters or accents.
+However, there are cases where ignoring diacritic characters becomes necessary.
+This feature enhances the search experience by enabling data searching without considering accents, ensuring a more comprehensive and accurate search  and it can be achieved by utilizing the [searchSettings.ignoreAccent](../../api/grid/searchSettings/#ignoreaccent) property of the Grid component as **true**.

+The following example demonstrates how to define the `ignoreAccent` property within the [searchSettings](../../api/grid/#searchsettings) property of the grid.
+Additionally, the [EJ2 Toggle Switch Button](../../switch/getting-started) component is included to modify the value of the `searchSettings.ignoreAccent` property.
+When the switch is toggled, the [change](../../api/switch/#change) event is triggered, and the `searchSettings.ignoreAccent` property is updated accordingly.
+This functionality helps to visualize the impact of the `searchSettings.ignoreAccent` setting when performing search operations.

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/search-ignoreAccent-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/search-ignoreAccent-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/search-ignoreAccent-cs1" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/search-ignoreAccent-cs1/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/search-ignoreAccent-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/search-ignoreAccent-cs1" %}
+{% endif %}

+## Highlight the search text

+The Syncfusion Grid component allows you to visually highlight search results within the displayed data.
+This feature helps you to quickly identify where the search items are found within the displayed data.
+By adding a style to the matched text, you can quickly identify where the search items are present in the grid.

+To achieve search text highlighting in the Grid, you can utilize the [queryCellInfo](../../api/grid/#querycellinfo) event.
+This event is triggered for each cell during the Grid rendering process, allowing you to customize the cell content based on your requirements.

+The following example demonstrates how to highlight search text in grid using the `queryCellInfo` event.
+The `queryCellInfo` event checks if the current cell is in the desired search column, retrieves the cell value, search keyword and uses the `includes` method to check if the cell value contains the search keyword.
+If it does, the matched text is replaced with the same text wrapped in a `span` tag with a `customcss` class.
+You can then use CSS to define the `customcss` class and style to easily identify where the search keywords are present in the grid.

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/column-search-cs3/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/column-search-cs3/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/column-search-cs3" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/column-search-cs3/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/column-search-cs3/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/column-search-cs3" %}
+{% endif %}

 ## Clear search by external button

 To clear the searched grid records from the external button, set [`searchSettings.key`](../api/grid/searchSettings/#key) property as `empty` string.